ayosecu/security-terms/01_Detection/Detection_Related_Tools.md

     - Provides autonomous responses to threats through its Antigena module, automatically containing threats.

 ## 5. Tcpdump:
-  - Type: Packet Sniffer / Network Traffic Analysis
+  - Type: **Packet Sniffer / Network Traffic Analysis**
-  - Description: Tcpdump is a command-line tool used to capture and analyze network traffic at the packet level.
+  - Description: Tcpdump is a **command-line tool** used to capture and analyze network traffic at the packet level.
 It is widely used by security professionals for network troubleshooting and incident investigation.
   - Features:
     - Captures network packets in real-time and allows deep inspection of network traffic.
-    - Supports filtering by protocol, IP addresses, ports, etc.
+    - Supports **filtering by protocol, IP addresses, ports, etc.**
     - Useful for detecting traffic anomalies, unauthorized communications, and potential attacks.
     - Often used in conjunction with other tools like Wireshark for deeper analysis.

 ## 6. Wireshark:
-  - Type: Packet Analyzer
+  - Type: **Packet Analyzer**
-  - Description: Wireshark is one of the most popular and powerful GUI-based packet analyzers.
+  - Description: Wireshark is one of **the most popular and powerful GUI-based packet analyzers**.
 It captures and analyzes network traffic in real-time and provides a detailed view of packet-level data.
   - Features:
     - Captures packets from live network traffic and provides deep inspection capabilities.
     - Supports a wide variety of network protocols, allowing detailed traffic analysis.